whoschek/bzfs/README.md

     continue to be sent from the source dataset without having to keep the already replicated snapshot around on the source dataset until the next upcoming snapshot has been successfully replicated.
-This way you can send the snapshot to another host, then bookmark the snapshot on the source dataset, then delete the snapshot from the source dataset to save disk space, and then still incrementally send the next upcoming snapshot to the other host by referring to the bookmark.
+This way you can send the snapshot from the source dataset to another host, then bookmark the snapshot on the source dataset, then delete the snapshot from the source dataset to save disk space, and then still incrementally send the next upcoming snapshot from the source dataset to the other host by referring to the bookmark.
 The --no-create-bookmark option disables this safety feature but is discouraged, because bookmarks are tiny and relatively cheap and help to ensure that ZFS replication can continue even if source and destination dataset somehow have no common snapshot anymore.
 For example, if a pruning script has accidentally deleted too many (or even all) snapshots on the source dataset in an effort to reclaim disk space, replication can still proceed because it can use the info in the bookmark (the bookmark must still exist in the source dataset) instead of the info in the metadata of the (now missing) source snapshot.
 A ZFS bookmark is a tiny bit of metadata extracted from a ZFS snapshot by the 'zfs bookmark' CLI, and attached to a dataset, much like a ZFS snapshot.
 Note that a ZFS bookmark does not contain user data; instead a ZFS bookmark is essentially a tiny pointer in the form of the GUID of the snapshot and 64-bit transaction group number of the snapshot and creation time of the snapshot, which is sufficient to tell the destination ZFS pool how to find the destination snapshot corresponding to the source bookmark and (potentially already deleted) source snapshot.
 A bookmark can be fed into 'zfs send' as the source of an incremental send.
 Note that while a bookmark allows for its snapshot to be deleted on the source after successful replication, it still requires that its snapshot is not somehow deleted prematurely on the destination dataset, so be mindful of that.
 By convention, a bookmark created by wbackup-zfs has the same name as its corresponding snapshot, the only difference being the leading '#' separator instead of the leading '@' separator. wbackup-zfs itself never deletes any bookmark.
-You can list bookmarks, like so: `zfs list -t bookmark -o name,guid,createtxg,creation -d 1 $SRC_DATASET`, and you can (and should) periodically prune obsolete bookmarks just like snapshots, like so: `zfs destroy $SRC_DATASET#$BOOKMARK`.
-Typically,
+You can list bookmarks, like so: `zfs list -t bookmark -o name,guid,createtxg,creation -d 1
+    $SRC_DATASET`, and you can (and should) periodically prune obsolete bookmarks just like snapshots, like so: `zfs destroy
-    bookmarks should be pruned less aggressively than snapshots, and destination snapshots should be pruned less aggressively than source snapshots.
-As an example starting point, here is a script that deletes all bookmarks older than X days in a given dataset and its
+    $SRC_DATASET#$BOOKMARK`.
+Typically, bookmarks should be pruned
+    less aggressively than snapshots, and destination snapshots should be pruned less aggressively than source snapshots.
+As an example starting point, here is a script that deletes all bookmarks older than X days in a given dataset and its descendants: `days=90;
-    descendants: `days=90; dataset=tank/foo/bar; zfs list -t bookmark -o name,creation -Hp -r $dataset | while read -r BOOKMARK CREATION_TIME; do [ $CREATION_TIME -le $(($(date +%s) - days *
+    dataset=tank/foo/bar; zfs list -t bookmark -o name,creation -Hp -r
+    $dataset | while read -r BOOKMARK CREATION_TIME; do [
-    86400)) ] && echo $BOOKMARK; done | xargs -I {} sudo zfs destroy
+    $CREATION_TIME -le $(($(date +%s) - days * 86400)) ] && echo
-    {}` A better example starting point can be found in third party tools or this script:
+    $BOOKMARK; done | xargs -I {} sudo zfs destroy {}` A better example starting point can be found in third party tools or this
+    script:
     https://github.com/whoschek/wbackup-zfs/blob/main/test/prune_bookmarks.py

 <!-- -->